 - If you are injured, immediately seek medical attention at a local Urgent Care or an Emergency Room facility

 5. Contact an Attorney

-- You should use the services of an attorney to file a claim.
+- You should use the services of an attorney to file a claim after an accident.

 - You should NOT speak with the other parties’ insurance adjuster.

 - There is no benefit in talking to the insurance adjuster from the other side.
 They are trained to drive down the value of the case by taking advantage of the fact that you might be unrepresented early.